ashfaqahmaad890-dev/CrypText/README.md

 # CrypText: Hybrid File Encryption Utility

-This was our first semester project in programming fundamentals.
+This was our first semester project.
 We made a tool that takes a text file and locks it so no one else can read it.
 We used C++ to handle the files and change the data.
  A C++ command-line tool designed to secure text files using a multi-layer cryptographic approach.

 ## The Core Mechanism